Thursday, January 29, 2009

 #764 - Joe's Bar and Grill, Seattle (ID) - 1/29/2009

-Historical notes: The first bar I've found located at this building (constructed in 1926) is one owned by Mrs. Ko Nishiyama in 1939.
+Historical notes: There have been bars located at this address since at least 1898, and by 1915 it was the Nebraska Music Hall.
+The first bar I've found located in the current building, constructed in 1926, is one owned by Mrs. Ko Nishiyama in 1939.
 By 1948 it was the Combination Tavern, and in the 50s and 60s it was the Red Front Tavern (which later moved one block north to Jackson).
 It is also listed as Johnson Corner Tavern in the 60s, and eventually (?)
 Joe's Bar and Grill.
 (This space may have been split for a while, as the corner location is listed under 500 1/2 in earlier years.)

 Wednesday, January 21, 2009